Interested in visiting? Check out our Steens Mountain Visitors Guide.

 As described in the Steens Act, the current character and use of the lands on Steens Mountain include “grazing, recreation, historic, and other uses that are sustainable,” “traditional access to cultural, gathering, religious, and archaeological sites,” and the conservation and protection of “geological, biological, wildlife, riparian, and scenic resources.”

 Energy development would impair this fragile place.
-Plans by Columbia Energy Developers (a Washington-based company) to b would not only ruin the character of the mountain, but could seriously harm sensitive wildlife habitat.
+Plans to b would not only ruin the character of the mountain, but could seriously harm sensitive wildlife habitat.
+We continue to be vigilant on this proposal.
 More information is available on our Energy page.